Santa Claus: Appearance

-Ho, ho, ho
+Laugh

 Ho ho ho is the way that many languages write out how Santa Claus laughs.
 "Ho, ho, ho!
 Merry Christmas!"
 It is the textual rendition of a particular type of deep-throated laugh or chuckle, most associated today with Santa Claus and Father Christmas.

 The laughter of Santa Claus has long been an important attribute by which the character is identified, but it also does not appear in many non-English-speaking countries.
-The traditional 1823 Christmas poem A Visit from St. Nicholas relates that Santa has: